What is Stellar?

 - Minimum Nominal Trade Size: 100

-Everything you need to trade effectively can be found under the AvaTrade umbrella.
-This includes access to a comprehensive trading education center, a choice of powerful trading platforms, daily market analysis, responsive and professional customer support, access to an intuitive demo account, secure banking options and much more.
+Everything you need to trade effectively can be found under the AvaTrade UK umbrella.
+This includes access to a comprehensive education centre, a choice of powerful trading platforms, daily market analysis, responsive and professional customer support, access to an intuitive demo account, secure banking options and much more.